flet-dev/website/docs/controls/tabs.md

 The thickness of the indicator.
 Value must be greater than zero.
 It defaults to `3.0` when `secondary=False`, else `3.0`.

+### `is_secondary`

+Whether to create a secondary/nested tab bar.
+Secondary tabs are used within a content area to further separate related content and establish hierarchy.

+Defaults to `False`.

 ### `label_color`

 The [color](/docs/guides/python/colors) of selected tab labels.